flat-hq/.github/profile/README.md

 # Constructor is the *lightweight* collaboration platform for software teams.

 Built from the ground up for building software, not tracking issues, Constructor combines simple workflow management, smart documents, and structured discussions.
+[Learn more ->](https://constructor.dev)